What We Do

 We encourage everyone to learn about our community by watching BTV programs.
 Whether you are interested in history, government, community affairs or just what's happening this week, BTV can help you stay informed.

 BTV can be viewed on cable television in the greater Bellingham/Whatcom County area as well as via the internet.

 Comcast Cable TV Channels 10 and 321 in greater Bellingham

-BTV is viewable in the greater Bellingham area where ever cable television services from Comcast Cable are available.
+BTV is viewable in the greater Bellingham area where cable television services from Comcast Xfinity Cable system.
 BTV is on Comcast Channel 10 in standard definition and Channel 321 in high definition.

 Live on City website

 BTV also can be viewed on the City website.
 BTV programming is available 24/7 to anyone with a computer and high speed internet access.
 Online viewers see exactly what Comcast Cable customers see on Channel 10, without the need for cable television service.

 How can I get a copy of a meeting or program?